icon picker

 When a claim is made for maintenance, repair, or damage, the owner of that unit will be responsible for any excess.

 In May 2024 we had a faulty geyser (which occasionally blew off the exterior overflow piping).
-The procedure to follow:
+In Apr 2025 a geyser burst and was replaced.

-Owner should contact the trustees and the managing agent via email.
+Owner should contact the trustees (and the managing agent) via email.

 The owner should only then be given the details of our insurance.
+Policy number: Sec/65539 Insurance: CIB Broker: Phoenix Risk The number to call: 0861225225

 The owner should notify the trustees and managing agent that the issue has been resolved and can be closed.